Navigating the new normal and other trends we weren't expecting — Part 1

 I didn't think I'd say this — the pandemic turned out to be the perfect storm.
 It has set the stage for dramatic changes that won't go away.
 But it has also presented the MSP community with opportunities.

 A report from last year shows that one of the things holding the MSP industry back was trust.
-However, the pandemic has provided MSPs the opportunity to establish trust and reliability by being there for the client during such unprecedented times.
+However, the pandemic has provided managed service providers the opportunity to establish trust and reliability by being there for the client during such unprecedented times.

 You put on a cape and fly in every time there‘s a problem — every time a printer won’t work or a PC won’t boot up.
 You swoop in and solve the problem.
 You’ve been doing it for a long time and during COVID, it’s been no different.